 What languages do I need to know to become an RN in Canada?

 Varied language proficiencies are required to become an RN in Canada.
 Bilingualism (French and English) is an asset.
 Candidates must have knowledge of French to practise in Quebec.
-In New Brunswick, Manitoba and Ontario, candidates must be proficient in either French or English.
 Employment and nursing education programs for French speaking nurses are available in Quebec and in certain areas of New Brunswick, Manitoba and Ontario.
 The other provinces and territories require proficiency in English.

 Can I practise midwifery?